AlexanderNitsch/clean_coders_05_21/README.md

 # Movie Searcher

-A small project to learn design patterns and refactoring at the Clean Coders Evening
+A small project to learn design patterns and refactoring at the Clean Coders Evening.
+Based on the examples of the Refactoring Guru (https://refactoring.guru/design-patterns/mediator)

 # Recommended Tools